Choi Jin-sil: Theft of urn

-On August 15, 2009, Choi's ashes were stolen from her burial site.
+On August 4, 2009, Choi's ashes were stolen from her burial site.
 The police hunt for a suspect was aided by surveillance camera images showing a man carrying out the theft.
-On August 25, 2009, the police arrested him and Choi's ashes were found in his home.
+On August 26, 2009, police arrested the offender Mr. Park and Choi's ashes were found in his home in Daegu.
+In December 2009, Park was sentenced to one year and six months in prison.

+Following the theft of the ashes, Gapsan Park was renovated and CCTV around Choi's graveyard was expanded.
+The charnel was replaced with a cylindrical pillar, which was topped by a sculpture with Choi's face engraved on it.
+A small memorial park was built near the tomb from which her ashes were stolen.
+Eighteen pumice stone plaques with posters of Choi's film appearances are displayed, and a small park with a star-shaped sculpture, two tables, and ten stone chairs was set up to honor her memory.
+After the tomb was reconstructed, it was pointed out that the sculpture of Choi's face was not lifelike, and a mistake was found in the letters inscribed on the sculpture, so it was replaced with the current tombstone.

-A small memorial park for Choi Jin-Sil has been built in a cemetery in Gyeonggi Province.
-Choi's ashes were placed in the new tomb in the park in the Gapsan Park Cemetery in Yangpyeong on September 28, 2009.
-Security devices have been installed to prevent a recurrence of the theft, with the tomb specially manufactured in China and more surveillance cameras placed around the tomb.
+On September 29, 2009, Choi's ashes were reinterred at Gapsan Park.
+During her lifetime, she had visited the park several times with Choi Jin-young and was very fond of the place, so her brother decided to reinter her ashes in the same location despite the unfortunate incident.
+Security devices have been installed to prevent a recurrence of the theft, with more surveillance cameras placed around the specially manufactured tomb.

 Choi Jin-sil Foundation

-Choi was the "big sister" who led the so-called "Choi Jin-Sil Association".
-It was a friendly group of close celebrities that included the comedians Lee Young-Ja and Jeong Sun-Hee, the models Hong Jin-Kyung and Lee So-Ra, and the actresses Choi Hwa-Jung and Uhm Jung-Hwa.
-After Choi's death, they founded "The Choi Jin-Sil Foundation" for charity.
+Choi was the "big sister" who led the so-called "Choi Jin-sil Association".
+It was a friendly group of close celebrities that included the comedians Lee Young-Ja and Jeong Sun-Hee, the models Hong Jin-kyung and Lee So-Ra, and the actresses Choi Hwa-jung and Uhm Jung-hwa.
+After Choi's death, they founded The Choi Jin-sil Foundation for charity.